 After unpacking I calculated that we had approximately half an hour until the sun set, so we pegged it down to the beach to watch the light disappear behind the mountains.
 What made this even better was the fact that we were in the company of the most stunning pelicans, which perched so delicately on the sand beside the locals and tourists.
 We explored the area for the next hour or so and then decided to grab a bite to eat, which ended up being a Chinese buffet in the middle of a food hall.
-Why?
-I have no idea, but it was amazing.

 We spent the next two days on trips to the rainforest and the Great Barrier Reef (keep your eyes peeled for those blog posts!), but on our fourth day we had until our 1am Greyhound bus to explore more of Cairns.
-Sadly it absolutely peed it down, which was typical as they’d not had rain for over two weeks, so admittedly we spent a lot of time sat in the outdoor, sheltered part of McDonalds with various snacks and drinks to keep us occupied.
+Sadly it absolutely poured down, which was typical as they’d not had rain for over two weeks, so admittedly we spent a lot of time sat in the outdoor, sheltered part of McDonalds with various snacks and drinks to keep us occupied.

 Staying awake until 1am was almost impossible, however we did our best to stay busy by attending a traditional Aussie BBQ with entertainment back at the hostel, before the midnight trek across town with our 65L backpacks began.
-I won’t lie, sitting in a bus shelter in the middle of the night with a herd of drunk Aussies hanging around you isn’t the most comfortable feeling in the world, but before we knew it our Greyhound bus pulled in and we were able to spend the next eight or nine hours sleeping comfortably as time ticked by.
+Sitting in a bus shelter in the middle of the night with a herd of drunk Aussies hanging around you isn’t the most comfortable feeling in the world, but before we knew it our Greyhound bus pulled in and we were able to spend the next eight or nine hours sleeping comfortably as time ticked by.